Tennessee Cave Salamander

 Diet: Crustaceans, earthworms, beetles, stoneflies, mayflies, and other aquatic insects.

-Breeding information: Very little known.
-Most Tennessee Cave Salamanders spend their lives in the larval stage; hence they do not migrate out of the cave environment.
-Females lay eggs in fall or early winter based upon sightings of small hatchlings in winter.
-Egg laying is suspected to be similar to Spring Salamanders, which occurs under large rocks.
+Breeding information: Very little is known.
+Most Tennessee Cave Salamanders spend their lives in the larval stage; hence, they do not migrate out of the cave environment.
+Females lay eggs in fall or early winter based on sightings of small hatchlings in winter.
+Egg laying is suspected to be similar to that of the Spring Salamanders, which occurs under large rocks.

 Fun Facts: